 Abstract: The abstract should be a concise (usually not exceeding 200 words) and contain a brief account of the introductory words, objectives, materials and methods, results, and main conclusions.
 The name of any plant or animal appearing for the first time in the abstract should be given its scientific name in the brackets.
-It should not have any references, tables, etc.
+Do not cite references, figures, tables, probability levels etc.

-Key words: A list of 3 to 5 words for additional index words follows the abstract.
+Keywords: A list of 3 to 5 words for additional index words follows the abstract, separated by commas.
 It includes species (common and scientific name), chemicals, and physiological and pathological terms.
 Words appearing the title should not be repeated in the key words.
 These keywords will be used for indexing purposes.